oracle-livelabs/database/mds-intro/launchmds/launchmds.md

      ![MySQL Workbench launched for MySQL HeatWave](./images/workbench-launch.png "MySQL Workbench launched for MySQL HeatWave")

-## Task 11: View MySQLHeatWave Metrics
+## Task 11: View MySQL HeatWave Metrics

 Do the following to view the metrics for your DB system: